churi01/Emotion-Based-Music-Generation-from-Nava-Rasas-in-Indian-Classical-Music/README.md

 # Emotion-Based-Music-Generation-from-Nava-Rasas-in-Indian-Classical-Music
+(The steps to run this project are explained below.)

 The integration of Navarasas in Indian classical music with emotion recognition, facial and hands landmark detection, Streamlit for web application, and the Mido module for music generation creates a comprehensive system that explores the intricate connection between emotions and musical expression.